Closed loop system for diabetes (Artificial Pancreas)

 OHSU # 1521

 “Analyte sensing and response system for a closed loop “Artificial Pancreas” system”

-A family of 4 issued patents and one pending patent application describing the use of an implantable sensor and methods to calculate delivery of glucagon.
+A family of 4 issued patents describing the use of an implantable sensor and methods to calculate delivery of glucagon.

 US 5,711,861 Device for monitoring changes in analyte concentration A fully-implantable, subcutaneous disk-shaped glucose sensor with multiple sensing electrodes to improve sensor accuracy and methods of calculating glucose values from electrical current measurements.

 US 6,212,416 Device for monitoring changes in analyte concentration method to avoid interference from oxidizable interferents such as acetaminophen and ascorbic acid.
 Uses a subtraction system where some electrodes are coated with glucose oxidase; when one signal is subtracted from the other, the difference yields the pure glucose signal independent of interfering compounds.
 Adds an inhibitor of fibrosis.
 CIP of 5,711,861.